ClondonoM/react-tailwind-customer-manager/README.md

 npm run dev
 ```

-for development local JSON server open a new terminal and use
+For development local JSON server, open a new terminal and use

 ```
 json-server --watch db.json --port 4000